typicode/katon/README.md

 katon link 'harp --port $PORT'
 ```

-# Working with multiple versions of Node
+# Multiple versions of Node

-Katon supports [nvm](https://github.com/creationix/nvm).
-It will look for `.nvmrc` in your app directory or `~/.nvm/alias/default` to determine which node version to use.
+If you've installed [nvm](https://github.com/creationix/nvm), Katon will use your app `.nvmrc` or `~/.nvm/alias/default` to determine which version to use.

 # Troubleshoot